SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 {{</tabs >}}

-Regardless of which language your write your app in, the last few lines of the output should look something like this:
+Regardless of which language you write your app in, the last few lines of the output should look something like this:

 ```bash
 name:              nodejs_sample